Lists of hospitals in Oceania

-This is a list of hospitals in Oceania for each sovereign state, associated states of New Zealand, and dependencies, and territories.
+The following are lists of hospitals in Oceania, for each sovereign state, associated states of New Zealand, and dependencies, and territories.
 Links to lists of hospitals in countries are used when there are more than a few hospitals in the country.
-Oceania has an area of 8,525,989 km2 (3,291,903 sq mi) and population of 41,570,842 (2018).
+Oceania has an area of 8,525,989 km2 (3,291,903 sq mi) and population of 46,345,760 (2024).
 The World Health Organization surveys of healthcare in smaller countries are used to identify hospitals in smaller countries.